ahay/src/user/pyang/readme.txt

 	(c) Most of the detail explaination for GPU-based RTM can be found in the codes.

+6) Seislet-based POCS, IST and MCA algorithm (for 2D validation)

+Main:	Mpocsseislet.c, Mistseislet.c, Mmcaseislet

 ===================================================================
 The following codes are under construction.
 Be careful!
 ===================================================================

-6) MWNI (minimum weighted norm interpolation), FFTW requred
+7) MWNI (minimum weighted norm interpolation), FFTW requred

 Main:		Mmwni2d.c Mmwni3d.c